HainanZhao/mcp-opsgenie/README.md

 # Opsgenie MCP Server

 A Model Context Protocol (MCP) server for integrating with Opsgenie's alert management system.
+This server allows you to manage Opsgenie alerts through any MCP-compatible client like Claude Desktop.

 ## Features